loicknuchel/loicknuchel.github.io/_posts/2017-06-25-why-functional-programming.md

 At some point, everything will rely on software (if it's not already the case), so we (developers) need to produce rock solid applications using state of the art knowledge to avoid dramatic failures.
 But not only, quality code is also essential to keep moving and innovating at high speed :

-{% include embed-tweet.html id="763442655632224256" date="August 10, 2016" user="brianm" name="Brian McCallister" content="Current development speed is a function of past development quality." %}
+{% include embed-tweet.html id="763442655632224256" user="brianm" name="Brian McCallister" content="Current development speed is a function of past development quality." %}

 Every developer and software company should be aware of this and take very seriously all theses aspects.
 And that's exactly what everybody is doing... right ?
 Obviously no application looks like this today :